UzayPoyraz/Comsci_ISAK_unit3/Journal.md

   Our new project will be creating inventory for anything we need
   - properties
       weight, material, model, last_use, last_service and etc`

+14/2/20
+  Today we learned how to manipulate strings in python.
+We learned how to count letters, words, print an extract in upper and lower case, check if specific words exist in an extract.